-With over 50 years of wealth management experience, Oxenham Financial specializes in working with individuals to protect and grow their wealth and work towards their financial goals.
+With over 50 years of wealth management experience, Oxenham Financial specializes in working with individuals to preserve and manage their wealth and work towards their financial goals.
 We take a personalized approach to service and our investment strategies, and build long-term relationships with our clients based on trust and communication.

 Chris believes long-term client relationships are built on trust and consistent communication.
 By offering customized investment models, focusing on the client, and utilizing top technologies, Chris works with dedication to help his clients pursue their financial goals.

-Chris began building his practice at Mass Mutual in 2007 before moving to his present broker-dealer, Securities America, in 2011.
+Chris began building his practice at Mass Mutual in 2007 before moving to Securities America in 2011.
+After nine years at Securities America, Chris moved his firm to LPL Financial.
 Chris oversees the managed asset programs and customized financial plans for Oxenham Financial.
 He believes that focusing on transparency and bottom-line results is key for clients and something that is lacking in this industry.

 In 2015, Chris was appointed to the Howard County Housing Commission by the Howard County Executive.
 Chris has served on the Marketing Committee of the Howard County Economic Development Authority, the Turf Valley Men’s Golf Association board, and the Trinity School Board of Trustees, and is currently a member of the Young Professionals of Howard County and the Howard County Professional Alliance.

 In 2018, 2019, and 2020, Chris was named a 5-star wealth manager and was featured in both the Baltimore Magazine and Wall Street Journal.
 Five Star Award is based on 10 objective criteria associated with providing quality services to clients such as credentials, experience, and assets under management among other factors.
 Wealth managers do not pay a fee to be considered or placed on the final list of Five Star Wealth Managers.